 If you have read this story to its end, you already have the skill, that has been hard earned, of being able to read.
 Don;t take that for granted; you had to spend many, many hours acquiring it.
 If you can learn to do that you can learn other things too.

 Not only that, you’ve probably identified with the story at some level, so your imagination has taken the words and allowed them to touch you emotionally.
 Why stop there?

-Why not start the process of change that requires an honest appraisal of where you are now and the courage to dare to state where you want to be.
-And then go further: take one simple step in the direction of your dreams, because that step will lead to another, then another.
+Why not use your imagination to kick start the process if change in your life.
 Of course there are no guarantees!
 Who knows what the future holds?
 You’re bound to face challenges and the way ahead will sometimes seem clouded in uncertainty.
 But starting the process will at the very least begin the journey.
 And we all owe ourselves that much.